-Students studying in CBSE board are assessed in two areas: Co-scholastic and Scholastic.
-The academic year of the Scholastic areas is divided into two terms which are Term 1 and Term 2 and two types of tests which are Formative Assessment and Summative Assessment are conducted to evaluate the academic subjects.
+The academic year of the Scholastic areas is divided into two types of tests, which are Formative Assessment and Summative Assessment, conducted to evaluate the academic subjects.

-Formative Assessment: In the primary classes, the formative assessment tests are in the form of oral tests, dictation, homework, class test, projects & assignments, storytelling, elocution, memory test, quiz, etc.
+- Formative Assessment: In the primary classes, the formative assessment (FA) tests are in the form of oral tests, dictation, homework, class test, projects & assignments, storytelling, elocution, memory test, quiz, etc.

 Students are awarded grades and not marks.
 The CBSE results are declared in 2 categories: Eligible for Improvement of Performance (EIOP) or Eligible for Qualifying Certificate (QUAL).